gokul68/Content_similarity_alg1/README.md

-# Content_similarity_alg1
+# Content similarity detection alg1
-Repository for the project Content Similarity Detection between 2 strings using algorithms.
+Repository for the project Content Similarity Detection to detect similarity between two text documents using algorithms.